hageyahhoo/Agile2020/Agile2020.md

 ## 5. LESSONS LEARNED
 Through these series of activities, we learned three new ideas.

 At first, Agile methodologies worked for starting up new roles and teams.
-Product Discovery, Iterative and Incremental Consensus, and showing results iteratively attracted colleagues and decision makers.
+Product Discovery, Iterative and Incremental Consensus, and showing results iteratively attracted colleagues and decision-makers.
 It helped SET team's starting up a lot.

 Second, working closely with product development teams was very effective for improving processes and achieving missions.
 Just providing guidelines and references to product development teams didn't work.
 Showing working examples enriched communication.
 Technical excellence was a necessary piece to provide examples and solutions properly.
 We utilized technology as a communication driver, however, only technology was not enough.
 We should leverage communication with both technical excellence and Agile methodologies.